vuhung16au/chatgpt/ChatGPT-parse-juni-test-etcpasswd.md

 # Notes
 - Change from jUnit 4 to jUnit 5 if need
 - Update the requirements, especially the non-functional requirements if needed
+- Optimized is not considered
+- Refactoring should be neccessary by human (The requirement is not included in the prompt)
+- Secure coding is not considered

 ```bash
 $mvn clean verify -Dit.test=EtcPasswd